Iterating Symmetric Extensions: Preliminaries

 One important remark that should be made here is that in most books concerning iterated forcing, it is often the case that the initial assumption is that without loss of generality $\dot\QQ$ is going to be a set of ordinals, or something like this in order to ensure some canonicity in the names for the conditions.
 If we plan on forcing over models where the axiom of choice fails, this is going to be a problem, as in all likelihood we will be interested in forcings which cannot be well-ordered.
 This is why in the Kunen iteration we require explicitly that $\dot q$ appears in $\dot\QQ$, and while in the Jech iterations we allowed a greater freedom, but we still ensure that the names were mixed from our original $\dot\QQ$.

 We finish by pointing out that neither definition of the iteration preordered set is necessarily separative.
 It will often be convenient to jump back and forth between the presentation of $\PP\ast\dot\QQ$ as a set of ordered pairs, and the separative quotient.
 So we will allow ourselves to replace conditions which are equivalent when it is convenient, but only when it is clear that we are allowed to do so.
-We will also take advantage of the fact that if $p\forces_\PP\dot q=\dot q'$, then $\tup{p,\dot q}$ and $\tup{p,\dot q'}$ are equivalent.
+We will also take advantage of the fact that if $p\forces_\PP\dot q=\dot q'$, then $\tup{p,\dot q}$ and $\tup{p,\dot q'}$ are equivalent in the sense of the separative quotient.